DbMaintain/docs/content/docs/maven-goals.md

 clearDatabase
 =============

-Task that removes all database items like tables, views etc from the database and empties the DBMAINTAIN_SCRIPTS table.
+Removes all database items like tables, views etc from the database and empties the DBMAINTAIN_SCRIPTS table.

 One or more [databases](#database-configuration-element) must be specified as child elements.